Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: M-ML Aided Beam Prediction

+In the inner loop, we process a total number of $N_t \times (N_s + N_q)$ channel realization samples as input to predict $u_{k}$, $w_k$, and $\mu$ for $\forall k\in\{1,\ldots,K\}$.
+We then reconstruct the beamforming vectors and normalize them to satisfy the total power requirement in (\ref{eq:003}), and finally compute the sum rate as well as the loss for each user.
+The inner model parameters are updated following the criteria of

-where $\nabla_{x}$ means the partial derivative of the loss function $Loss(\cdot)$ against the parameter $x$.
-Besides, $a$ is the learning rate of the inner model and $\mathbf{V}_d^i$ represents the beamforming matrix realized for the $d$th channel in the $i$th set.
+where $a$ is the learning rate of the inner model and $\mathbf{V}_d^i$ represents the beamforming matrix realized for the $d$th channel in the $i$th set.
 At the beginning of each period, the parameter updates are influenced by the last set of data from the previous period.
-The parameters update after processing the last set of data in the current period is considered as the final parameter for that period.
+The parameters that undergo updates subsequent to processing the last set of data in the current period are considered as the definitive parameters for that particular period.